Blue-Mystical/CookScreen/README.md

 # CookScreen
-Project for CSS334 Mobile Programming
+Project for CSS334 Mobile Programming.
 A simple recipe app.